Shaikohn/Cuevanix/README.md

 This is a personal project done with the objetive of practice React and Node JS, while learning MongoDB.

-## Project Objetives

-- Build a JavaScript App from scratch
-- Afirm and conect all the learned concepts in the Carreer
-- Learn and practice GIT workflow / team work
-- Use scrum agile methodology

 ## Stack of Technologies

 ### Front End: